 Paisley is a tiny city located in the state of Oregon.
 With a population of 255 people and just one neighborhood, Paisley is the 218th largest community in Oregon.

-Paisley is a blue-collar town, with 38.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Paisley is generally considered to be a blue-collar town.
+38.10% of the Paisley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Paisley is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Paisley who work in sales jobs (13.33%), teaching (11.43%), and farm management occupations (11.43%).

 Another important characteristic of Paisley is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.